The Foot Ultrasound Scan

 About the Musculoskeletal (MSK) Ultrasound Scan

-Pain and reduced movement are common problems ascociated with all our joints.
-Ultrasound is regularly employed to examine the musculo-skeletal system (MSK) as it provide much needed information about the muscles, tendons, ligaments, joints and soft tissue in the body.
+Pain and reduced movement are common problems associated with all our joints.
+Ultrasound is regularly employed to examine the musculoskeletal system (MSK) as it provides much-needed information about the muscles, tendons, ligaments, joints and soft tissue in the body.

 An ultrasound scan will help in diagnosis of tendon tears, such as tears of the rotator cuff in the shoulder or Achilles tendon in the ankle, abnormalities of the muscles, such as tears and soft-tissue masses, bleeding or other fluid collections within the muscles or damage to the major joints for common problems such as arthritis, tendinitis, bursitis, fluid in the joints, carpal tunnel syndrome etc..